MarinMarinov/C-Sharp-Part-2/Homework 01-Arrays/README.md

 *	Write a program that sorts an array of integers using the [Merge sort](http://en.wikipedia.org/wiki/Merge_sort) algorithm.

 ### Problem 14.
 Quick sort
-*	Write a program that sorts an array of integers using the [Quick sort](http://en.wikipedia.org/wiki/Quicksort) algorithm.
+*	Write a program that sorts an array of strings using the [Quick sort](http://en.wikipedia.org/wiki/Quicksort) algorithm.

 ### Problem 15.
 Prime numbers
 *	Write a program that finds all prime numbers in the range [`1...10 000 000`].
 Use the [Sieve of Eratosthenes](http://en.wikipedia.org/wiki/Sieve_of_Eratosthenes) algorithm.